 - Thought, Belief, and Behaviour

 - The Physical and Mathematical Universes

-- Complete at least 4.0 full-course equivalents (FCEs) that have been designated as satisfying the Breadth Requirement (note that some courses do not have a breadth designation and cannot be used to satisfy the Breadth Requirement).
-The 4.0 FCEs must include:
+- Complete at least 4.0 full-course equivalents (FCEs) that have been designated as satisfying Breadth Requirements (note: some courses do not have a breadth designation and cannot be used to satisfy this requirement).
+These can be completed as either:

 BCom Specialists Requirements